741 Colonel Ledyard Highway

 Southeastern Connecticut Regional Resources Recycling Authority (SCRRRA) would

-the Curbside Collection Services.
+into the Curbside Collection Services.

 The Finance Committee questioned whether they needed to vote on the Blue Earth